UnintelligibleMaker/PyTerrainModeler/README.md

 # PyTerrainModeler

 * Warning
   These instructions are known to work on my Ubuntu system.
-It's a outline for getting this to work not a map or a guide.
+It's an outline for getting this to work not a map or a guide.
 I am, after all, Unintelligible Maker.

 * To get Map Data: